K0ntrast/silverlining-theme/README.md

 ## TO-DO:
 * Write a "design language" document.
 Complete with 5-6 shades per colour for a set palette.
-* Fill in any missing icons
+* Fill in any missing icons or fill in missing symbolic links
 * Style icons and themes with more consistancy.
 * Redraw the icons without upscaling.
 A full, original SVG format set would be an *awesome* start!
 * Compatibility with more desktop environments (NSCDE, i3, KDE, LXQt, Cinammon, etc.)
-* More program specific skins/themes for system-wide consistency (i.e. double commander, xfe, midnight commander, filezilla, firefox, chromium, thunderbird, gvim, conky, atom, geany, SciTE, and more...)
+* More program specific skins/themes for system-wide consistency (i.e. double commander, xfe, midnight commander, firefox, chromium, thunderbird, gvim, conky, atom, geany, SciTE, and more...)
 * Optimise the PNG icons for faster loading on low resource and SBC machines
 * Reduce size of deployment package by reducing unessecary icon double ups
 * Add more symbolic links to cater for various DEs icon references.